 Longest run of clean sheets away from home: Cologne (Matchdays 6-16 in 2009/10) and Bayern Munich (Matchdays 4-15 in 2014/15) both went 6 games in a row away from home without conceding.

-Most games scoring (club): Bayern Munich found the back of the opposition net for 65 matches in a row from April 2012 to March 2014.
+Longest run of games scoring (club): Bayern Munich have found the back of the opposition net for the last 74 matches in a row going back to February 2020.

 ** Goalkeepers **

 Most clean sheets in a single season: Manuel Neuer kept 21 in 34 appearances for Bayern in 2015/16.